Inka Martí: Editing and photography

 On November 12, 2019, three years after her last photographic presentation, she exhibited the exhibition Levantar el velo at the University of the Cloister of Sor Juana in the Historic center of Mexico City.
 On September 23, 2022, and after her exhibition at the Cloister, she continued to delve into the work of this great 17th-century writer through El divino Narciso, presented at the Espai d'Exposicions Casinet in El Masnou, Barcelona.
 The myth of Narcissus and Echo, narrated by Ovid, is linked to this exhibition in what refers to the earthly fall of the human being in love with his reflection in nature.
 On February 28, 2023, she participates in Madrid together with the speakers David Jiménez Torres, M. Ángeles Bonmatí and Marta Fernández in the colloquium organized by the Conde Duque Center for Contemporary Culture entitled "La vida bajo los párpados" on sleep and the "dream life".

 Biodiversity

 Simultaneously with her work as an editor based in Mas Pou, in Vilaür, Girona, as well as in Madrid, she combines her occupation directing a project ("Airhón project") that combines biodiversity research with organic agriculture and livestock farming, in coexistence with large predators such as the wolf and the imperial eagle, on a farm inherited from her husband through her mother's side in the Spanish town of Larrodrigo, in Salamanca.
 On September 27, 2025, she was awarded the Aglaya International Prize, awarded by the Artisophia Foundation in recognition of a career that has demonstrated a commitment to "culture, peace, and ecology".

+On February 10, 2026, she participated alongside Dr. Ivan Pintor Iranzo, PhD in Audiovisual Communication, in the Humanistic Dialogues at Pompeu Fabra University in Barcelona, under the title "Life on Earth; from art and philosophy to the salvation of the natural world".